 It is easy to do if you have the right tools.
 In case you don’t have anything available, here are some links for your convenience:

-And here are the steps how to paint a stripe:
+And here are the steps on how to paint a stripe:

 3. Optional: Paint over the edges of your frog tape with a base coat paint color.
-I read that using the base coat will seal the frog tape down and will create a perfect straight line.
+I read that using the base coat will seal the frog tape down and will create a perfectly straight line.
 I did this by using sandpaper.
 Applying base coat paint is optional.
-If you use it, let it dry completely before you move on with the next step.
+If you use it, let it dry completely before you move on to the next step.

 4. Use the medium size roller to paint the whole stripe with your selected color.